From Aggression to Rehabilitation: Domestic Violence Charge Options

 Can a domestic violence charge be expunged or sealed after it has been reduced?

 In some cases, a domestic violence charge that has been reduced may be eligible for expungement or sealing.
 Expungement or sealing allows the charge to be removed from public records or restricted from certain individuals or entities.
-The eligibility and for expungement or sealing will vary depending on the jurisdiction and the specific laws in place.
+The eligibility and process for expungement or sealing will vary depending on the jurisdiction and the specific laws in place.
 It is advisable to consult with an attorney to determine if expungement or sealing is a possibility in your case.

 Leave a Comment